pickr02/cumbria-moths/core/docs/docs-site-config.md

 These options are used to tailor the appearance and behaviour of the classic atlas map.
 These are specified as a group of options with the group name *overview*.
 - **height**: specifies the maximum height of the atlas map in pixels.
 The nominal width of the map is calculated from the height you specify and the aspect ratio of your atlas area.
 If the nominal width exceeds the area available to display it (e.g. on small devices), then the width is reduced to fit it in and the height is also reduced to maintain the aspect ratio.
 Therefore the height you speciy here should be regarded as a maximum height that will not be exceeded.
 Example:
   - `height: 800`
-- **vc**: specifies a British or Irish vice-county to use as the atlas area.
+- **boundary**: specifies a boundary to use as the atlas area.
+Valid values for country areas are 'ireland', 'northern-ireland', 'scotland', 'wales' and 'england'.
+You can also specify a British or Irish vice-county to use as the atlas area.
 Values are of the format 'gb*n*' or 'ir*n*' where *n* is the vice-county number, e.g. gb40 (Shropshire), gb1 (West Cornwall with Scilly) or ir21 (Dublin).
 Vice-county boundaries for Britain and Ireland are supplied with the core software.
-If uspecified, then the atlas area covers the whole of Britain and Ireland.
+If uspecified, then the atlas area covers the whole of Britain and Ireland and the Channel Islands.
-  - `vc: gb40`
+  - `display: gb40`
-- **hectad-grid**: if set to 'true', this indicates that a hectad grid is to be drawn over the map boundary if a vice-county is used to specify the map extent and boundary.
-Hectad grids for all the vice-counties are supplied with the core software.
-If not specified or specified and set to any value other than 'true', a grid is not drawn.
+- **grid-display**: if set to 'dashed' or 'solid', this indicates that a grid is to be drawn over the map boundary (a dashed or solid line respectively).
+If the value is set to 'none', no grid is drawn.
+If a vice-county is used to specify the map extent and boundary, the grid will be a 10x10 km (hectad) grid.
+If a country-level boundary is used to specify the map extent and boundary, the grid will be a 100x100 km grid.
+Grids for all the pre-defined country and vice-county boundaries are supplied with the core software.
+If not specified a grid is not drawn unless the default boundary is used in which case it is drawn.
 Example:
-  - `hectad-grid: true`
+  - `grid-display: dashed`
-- **vc-buffer-west**: specifies a value in metres by which to extend the real-world extent of the map (as calculated from the map boundary) in the *westward* direction.
-This can be useful when specifying a vice-county map with a hectad grid - it enables the map to be extended so that the whole grid is visible.
+- **buffer-west**: specifies a value in metres by which to extend the real-world extent of the map (as calculated from the map boundary) in the *westward* direction.
+This can be useful when specifying a vice-county or country map with a grid - it enables the map to be extended so that the whole grid is visible.
 Example:
-  - `vc-buffer-west: 10000`
+  - `buffer-west: 10000`
-- **vc-buffer-east**: specifies a value in metres by which to extend the real-world extent of the map (as calculated from the map boundary) in the *eastward* direction.
-This can be useful when specifying a vice-county map with a hectad grid - it enables the map to be extended so that the whole grid is visible.
+- **buffer-east**: specifies a value in metres by which to extend the real-world extent of the map (as calculated from the map boundary) in the *eastward* direction.
+This can be useful when specifying a vice-county or country map with a grid - it enables the map to be extended so that the whole grid is visible.
 Example:
-  - `vc-buffer-east: 10000`
+  - `buffer-east: 10000`
-- **vc-buffer-south**: specifies a value in metres by which to extend the real-world extent of the map (as calculated from the map boundary) in the *southward* direction.
-This can be useful when specifying a vice-county map with a hectad grid - it enables the map to be extended so that the whole grid is visible.
+- **buffer-south**: specifies a value in metres by which to extend the real-world extent of the map (as calculated from the map boundary) in the *southward* direction.
+This can be useful when specifying a vice-county or country map with a grid - it enables the map to be extended so that the whole grid is visible.
 Example:
-  - `vc-buffer-south: 10000`
+  - `buffer-south: 10000`
-- **vc-buffer-north**: specifies a value in metres by which to extend the real-world extent of the map (as calculated from the map boundary) in the *northward* direction.
-This can be useful when specifying a vice-county map with a hectad grid - it enables the map to be extended so that the whole grid is visible.
+- **buffer-north**: specifies a value in metres by which to extend the real-world extent of the map (as calculated from the map boundary) in the *northward* direction.
+This can be useful when specifying a vice-county or country map with a grid - it enables the map to be extended so that the whole grid is visible.
 Example:
-  - `vc-buffer-north: 10000`
+  - `buffer-north: 10000`
+- **insets**: specifies whether or not to show the Channel Isles (CI) and the Northern Isles (NI) as insets.
+Valid values are 'both' to show both CI and NI as insets, 'ci' to show CI as an inset at NI it its natural position, 'ni' to show NI as an inset (CI is not shown) and 'none' to show both CI and NI in their natural positions.
+If uspecified, then 'both' is used.
+Example:
+  - `insets: both`
+- **land-colour**: specifies the colour of land areas.
+Will accept any of the colour formats understood by HTML/CSS.
+If the option is not specified, the land colour will be white.
+Examples:
+  - `land-colour: red` (HTML colour name)
+  - `land-colour: rgb(100,120,30)` (red, green blue format)
+  - `land-colour: "#ffe6b3"` (hex colour format - double-quotes required)
+- **sea-colour**: specifies the colour of sea areas.
+Will accept any of the colour formats understood by HTML/CSS.
+If the option is not specified, the sea colour will be white.
+Examples:
+  - `sea-colour: red` (HTML colour name)
+  - `sea-colour: rgb(100,120,30)` (red, green blue format)
+  - `sea-colour: "#ffe6b3"` (hex colour format - double-quotes required)
+- **inset-colour**: specifies the colour of the line around insets.
+Will accept any of the colour formats understood by HTML/CSS.
+If the option is not specified, the colour of the inset box will be "#7C7CD3".
+Examples:
+  - `inset-colour: red` (HTML colour name)
+  - `inset-colour: rgb(100,120,30)` (red, green blue format)
+  - `inset-colour: "#ffe6b3"` (hex colour format - double-quotes required)
+- **boundary-colour**: specifies the colour of the boundary lines.
+Will accept any of the colour formats understood by HTML/CSS.
+If the option is not specified, the colour of the inset box will be "#7C7CD3".
+Examples:
+  - `boundary-colour: red` (HTML colour name)
+  - `boundary-colour: rgb(100,120,30)` (red, green blue format)
+  - `boundary-colour: "#ffe6b3"` (hex colour format - double-quotes required)
+- **grid-colour**: specifies the colour of the grid lines.
+Will accept any of the colour formats understood by HTML/CSS.
+If the option is not specified, the colour of the grid lines will be "#7C7CD3".
+Examples:
+  - `grid-colour: red` (HTML colour name)
+  - `grid-colour: rgb(100,120,30)` (red, green blue format)
+  - `grid-colour: "#ffe6b3"` (hex colour format - double-quotes required)
+- **boundary-width**: specifies the width of boundary lines in pixels.
+Will accept any number (including fractional parts).
+If the option is not specified, the line width will be 1.
+Examples:
+  - `boundary-width: 1.5`
+- **grid-width**: specifies the width of grid lines in pixels.
+Will accept any number (including fractional parts).
+If the option is not specified, the line width will be 1.
+Examples:
+  - `grid-width: 0.5`

 A full example:
 ```
 overview:
   height: 800
-  vc: gb40
+  boundary: gb40
-  hectad-grid: true
+  grid-display: none
-  vc-buffer-west: 10000
+  buffer-west: 10000
-  vc-buffer-east: 10000
+  buffer-east: 10000
-  vc-buffer-south: 10000
+  buffer-south: 10000
-  vc-buffer-north: 10000
+  buffer-north: 10000
+  insets: ci
+  land-colour: "#ffe6b3"
+  sea-colour: "#ccffff"
+  inset-colour: black
+  boundary-colour: black
+  grid-colour: black
+  boundary-width: 1.5
+  grid-width: 0.5
 ```
 Data for the atlas map are stored in subfolders of the *user/data* folder as described in the documentation on [admin utilities](./docs-admin-utilities.md).